Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

   axwayManaged: false
 ```

 The Environment ID from the command above is `8ac9924581ed71fa0181ef817e9b0976`.
-Use this in the envID field, and use the Environment name field in the `envName` field in the following yaml:
+Use this in the envID field, and use the Environment name field in the `envName` field in the following yaml.

 #### Update the override file